Bruin-Dev/Intelygenz/docs/manual_configurations/OKTA_JWT.md

 * Name: IGZ-EXT-DATA-HIGHWAY-API
 * Description: API Data highway access group.
-*
-## Create authorization policy
-1. Go to "Security/Authentication policies" and click in the button "Add a policy"
-2. A new form will show up.
-Fill the form with the next information:
-   1. Name: IGZ-DATA-HIGHWAY-API-PASSWORD-POLICY
-   2. Description: API Access to data highway with the password policy.
-3. After having the policy created, click on "Add Policy" and fill the form with the next information:
-   1. Rule Name: IGZ-DATA-HIGHWAY-API-ACCESS-RULE
-   2. User's group membership includes: IGZ-INT-DATA-HIGHWAY-API, IGZ-EXT-DATA-HIGHWAY-API
-   3. User must authenticate with: Password
-   4. Re-authentication frequency is: Never re-authenticate if the session is active
-   5. Click on Save.

 ## Create Application server
 1. To create an application destined for the API, we are gonna need to go to "Applications/Applications" and click on create